kshah223/Portfolio-2.0/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE]{LICENSE} file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.